bruvellu/terebratalia-wnts/wnt.md

 receptors are expressed in a complex landscape of domains along the anteroposterior axis (@fig:summary).
-By analyzing the combinatorial expression of Wnt ligands, receptors and antagonists, we can identify seven broad ectodermal territories, each with a unique transcriptional profile (Table 2).
+By analyzing the combinatorial expression of Wnt ligands, receptors and antagonists, we can identify seven broad ectodermal territories, each with a unique transcriptional profile (@tbl:landscape).
 Frizzled receptors are expressed in broad domains while Wnt ligands are expressed in partially overlapping domains with differing anteroposterior or dorsoventral limits.
 Interestingly, these domains correspond to morphological landmarks along *T. transversa* larval body.

 At the anteriormost tip, we observe a ligand-free zone where antagonists are expressed.
 At the posteriormost tip we find a receptor-free zone where only